mstksg/inCode/copy/entries/invent-matrices.md

 Dimensionality is really a statement about being able to decompose any vector in that vector space into a useful set of bases.
-For a 3-dimensional vector space, you need at least 3 vectors to make a bases that can reproduce *any* vector in your space.
+For a 3-dimensional vector space, you can make a bases that can reproduce *any* vector in your space...but that's only possible with at least three vectors.

 In physics, we often treat reality as taking place in a three-dimensional vector space.
 The basis vectors are often called $\hat{\mathbf{i}}$,